cchanzl/Lock-Screen/_posts/2020-05-22-iPhone-Lock-Screen.md

 The idea behind the code is really simple.

 <ol>
   <li>Read from a text file which contains the desired ASCII Art (thanks to online ASCII art generators.
-Links at the end)</li>
+Links at the end)
-  <li>Check the size of the art and position it on the console with the use of vectors</li>
+  <li>Check the size of the art and position it on the console with the use of vectors
-  <li>Apply colour to the font and background (optional)</li>
+  <li>Apply colour to the font and background (optional)
-  <li>Take a screenshot of the desired iphone dimension</li>
+  <li>Take a screenshot of the desired iphone dimension
 </ol>

 <img src="/pictures/Whitehash.png" style="height:50%;" class="center">